Pentagon report accuses China of trying to undermine US defense industry

-The Pentagon is set to release a report Friday accusing China of seeking to undermine the US military's industrial base, the latest in a series of US jabs at Beijing.
+The Pentagon released a report Friday accusing China of seeking to undermine the US military's industrial base, the latest in a series of US jabs at Beijing.

+"China represents a significant and growing risk to the supply of materials and technologies deemed strategic and critical to US national security," the report said.

 Asia